1

 Q: How does mediation work?

 A: Individuals with disputes have the opportunity to request mediation services.
 Mediation officials then assign one or more mediators to the case, and participants may accept or eliminate these mediators.
 Once a mediator is accepted, all potential parties are advised that mediation is underway and can participate.
-The mediator schedules a time and place to meet that is convenient to all parties.
+The mediator schedules a time and place to meet that is convenient for all parties.
 The process can vary from a few hours to several days, depending on the complexity of the issues.

 Q: What is the cost?